 Table of Contents

 Fairlop Waters is just a few stops away from me on the tube and yet I had no idea it existed.
-With lovely walks all year round and nature trails for the animal lovers this is a park I know we will be returning to again and again.
-There is a windsurfing and sailing lake right in the middle of the park and two golf courses on the edge.
-Plus there are climbing ropes, play areas and a cafe.
+With lovely walks all year round and nature trails for animal lovers this is a park I know we will be returning to again and again.

 Nearest Tube Station: Fairlop